hantianjz/notes/Code Graph.md

 The code graph is an attempt at aiding tool to visualize overall dependency and relationships between different source files.

 # Implementation details
-There are plenty of [[Tools]] currently exist for analyzing any code base.
-I wanted to start small, started with [[ctags]] first.
-So it turns out that [[ctags]] files only generate symbol definition/declarations not references.
+There are plenty of [[Some Linux Tools]] currently exist for analyzing any code base.
+I wanted to start small, started with [[What and How is ctags|ctags]] first.
+So it turns out that [[What and How is ctags|ctags]] files only generate symbol definition/declarations not references.
 This is not as useful for code graph since it will still require me to go through the source file.
-So next natural candidate was [[gtags]] with is much more rich and very easy to parse.
+So next natural candidate was [[what and how is gtags]] with is much more rich and very easy to parse.

-With [[gtags]] providing a very detailed tag define and reference mapping it was trivial to build a network graph from that with [[Tools#Pyvis https pyvis readthedocs io en latest index html|Pyvis]].
+With [[what and how is gtags]] providing a very detailed tag define and reference mapping it was trivial to build a network graph from that with [[Some Linux Tools#Pyvis https pyvis readthedocs io en latest index html|Pyvis]].

 # Current status
 ### v0.0